yodrew/darkroomretreat/manuscript/psychology.md

 But whence came poor habits?
 A healthy creature has strong self-correcting instincts.
 How could it persist in unhealthy behavior out of the blue?
 It makes no sense.
 Something must have happened to knock it off course.
 In light of the awesome influence of trauma, poor habits are obviously a deficient explanation.

 Much of this comes straight out of depth psychology: Wilhelm Reich, Jean Liedloff, Frederick Leboyer, Arthur Janov, Alice Miller, Alexander Lowen, Joseph Chilton Pearce.
+And perhaps the deepest of all, Immanuel Velikovsky.
 In describing routine civilized brutality, they took heroic stands for humanity.
-Only, they did not imagine the psyche could repair itself without therapy.
+Only, they did not imagine the psyche could repair itself, without therapy or discipline.

 Suffice it to say I'm no scientific materialist.
 This quaint philosophy holds that sensation of the bludgeoned is all; that humans are so special that nature has exempted us from from its laws; and that anything generated through science (and by civilization itself) is inherently good.
 Find excellent elaborations of the humor in this idea in _Ishmael_ by Daniel Quinn and Rupert Sheldrake's critique of scientism.